Welcome Cubs Fans!

 Basic Features

-Burger King was a letdown for Cubs collectors, with only one other set including a Cubs player, a 1987 non-licensed 20-card All-Pro # 18, Ryne Sandberg.
+Burger King turned out to be a disappointment for Cubs collectors, as they only had one other set that featured a Cubs player.
+It was a 1987 non-licensed 20-card All-Pro #18 set, which included Ryne Sandberg.

 Number Player